fwbrasil/activate/docs/persistence-context.md

 2. It ignores “add column”, “add reference” and “remove reference” migration actions.
 3. Activate adds a good level of consistency to the usage with Mongo, but it cannot guarantee that always will be consistent, due the database characteristics.

-The “directAccess” method returns a “com.mongodb.DB“.
+The “**directAccess**” method returns a “**com.mongodb.DB**“.

 ## Async MongoDB

-To use Async MongoDB, import the “activate-mongo-async” component in your sbt or maven project.
+To use Async MongoDB, import the “**activate-mongo-async**” component in your sbt or maven project.

 This storage provides blocking and non-blocking queries and transactions.
-The reactivemongo project is used as the underlying database driver.
+The [reactivemongo](http://reactivemongo.org/) project is used as the underlying database driver.

-It is possible to override the “val executionContext: ExecutionContext” and “val defaultTimeout: Int” values that are used to perform the blocking operations.
+It is possible to override the “**val executionContext: ExecutionContext**” and “**val defaultTimeout: Int**” values that are used to perform the blocking operations.

-The “directAccess” method returns a “reactivetemongo.api.DefaultDB“.
+The “**directAccess**” method returns a “**reactivetemongo.api.DefaultDB**“.

 ## Async PostgreSQL

-To use async PostgreSQL, import the “activate-jdbc-async” component in your sbt or maven project.
+To use async PostgreSQL, import the “**activate-jdbc-async**” component in your sbt or maven project.

 This storage provides blocking and non-blocking queries and transactions.
-The postgresql-async project is used as the underlying database driver.
+The [postgresql-async](https://github.com/mauricio/postgresql-async) project is used as the underlying database driver.

-It is possible to override the “val executionContext: ExecutionContext” and “val defaultTimeout: Int” values that are used to perform the blocking operations.
+It is possible to override the “**val executionContext: ExecutionContext**” and “**val defaultTimeout: Int**” values that are used to perform the blocking operations.

-The “directAccess” method returns a “Future[PostgreSQLConnection]“.
+The “**directAccess**” method returns a “**Future[PostgreSQLConnection]**“.

 ## Prevayler

-To use Prevayler, import the “activate-prevayler” component in your sbt or maven project.
+To use Prevayler, import the “**activate-prevayler**” component in your sbt or maven project.

-Prevayler uses the prevalence paradigm, maintaining all the data in memory, so your data must fit in memory.
+[Prevayler](http://prevayler.org/) uses the prevalence paradigm, maintaining all the data in memory, so your data must fit in memory.

-The storage class is net.fwbrasil.activate.storage.prevayler.PrevaylerStorage.
+The storage class is **net.fwbrasil.activate.storage.prevayler.PrevaylerStorage**.

 There are three constructors:

-**new PrevaylerStorage()**
+- **new PrevaylerStorage()**

     Creates prevayler using the directory “activate”.

-**new PrevaylerStorage(prevalenceDirectory: String)**
+- **new PrevaylerStorage(prevalenceDirectory: String)**

     Creates prevayler using the prevalenceDirectory.

-**new PrevaylerStorage(factory: PrevaylerFactory)**
+- **new PrevaylerStorage(factory: PrevaylerFactory)**

     Creates prevayler using the factory configurations.

 The “pure” prevayler synchronizes the transactions, running only one per time.
 But Activate can run multiple transactions in parallel and just at the end of the commit time, it uses prevayler which synchronizes the persistence.